New to Forest Hill?

 WHAT YOU’LL SEE

 Attire ranges from jeans and t-shirts to coats and ties and everything in between.
-You’ll find all ages – from infants to grandparents and beyond.
+You’ll find all ages – from infants to great-grandparents.
 The congregation includes students and scientists, actors and authors, weavers, waitresses, professors, painters, bankers and bookkeepers.

 WHAT YOU’LL HEAR